-A performance premiered in New York City at La MaMa Theatre.
+A show that premiered in New York City at La MaMa Theatre.

-An original multimedia piece which brings to life a fierce investigation into identity, immersed in an atemporal society, albeit a potential future.
+An original multimedia piece that brings to life a fierce investigation of identity, set in an atemporal society, which could possibly the future.

 Terramia is an original multimedia piece, accessible to a mixed, international audience, which brings to life a fierce investigation into the lack of identity through the use of contemporary scenographic language.